Celestial Objects as Strongly-Interacting Non-Annihilating Dark Matter Detectors: Introduction

 \section{Introduction}

 The existence of dark matter (DM) has been firmly established through its gravitational interactions with the ordinary baryonic matter~\cite{Aghanim:2018eyx}.
 However, its identity still remains a mystery.
 The ongoing terrestrial and cosmological searches are trying to pinpoint its mass and hypothesized non-gravitational interactions with the baryonic matter~\cite{Cooley:2022ufh,Boddy:2022knd}.
 While some DM parameters have been excluded by these searches, many well-motivated candidates are yet to be explored.
-Strongly-interacting heavy asymmetric DM is one such regime that remains largely untested.
+Strongly-interacting heavy non-annihilating DM is one such regime that remains largely untested.

-In this work, we demonstrate that celestial objects are excellent laboratories to search for strongly-interacting heavy asymmetric DM.
-More specifically, we point out that the continued existence of a variety of stellar objects provides stringent exclusions on asymmetric DM interactions over a wide mass range.
-We mainly answer two basic questions: why celestial objects are superior to search for strongly-interacting heavy asymmetric DM as compared to the terrestrial detectors, and which celestial objects are the most optimal targets?
+In this work, we demonstrate that celestial objects are excellent laboratories to search for strongly-interacting heavy non-annihilating DM.
+More specifically, we point out that the continued existence of a variety of stellar objects provides stringent exclusions on non-annihilating DM interactions over a wide mass range.
+We mainly answer two basic questions: why celestial objects are superior to search for strongly-interacting heavy non-annihilating DM as compared to the terrestrial detectors, and which celestial objects are the most optimal targets?

 Traditional direct detection experiments are not well-suited for heavy DM searches.
 The flux of Galactic DM at terrestrial detectors falls off linearly with higher DM mass, and the constraints weaken accordingly.
 Whereas, because of the enormous sizes of astrophysical objects and their long lifetimes, the effective exposure time $(\sim M_{\odot}\,\rm{Gyr})$ is orders of magnitude larger than human-made direct detection experiments $(\sim \rm{kT}\,\rm{yr})$, naturally providing sensitivity to the tiny flux of heavy DM.